sf-wdi-24/modules/week-04-associated-data-and-users/day-01/module-01/readme.md

 2. Write a route to create a new User.
 3. Return an array of all the users.
 4. Return an array of all tweets of a specific user.
-5. Create a new tweet that belongs to a user (who's id is in the `req.params.id`).
+5. Create a new post that belongs to a user (who's id is in the `req.params.id`).
-6. Delete a tweet that belongs to a user (make sure to build the route to include the user and the tweet's id's - see example above).
+6. Delete a post that belongs to a user (make sure to build the route to include the user and the post's id's - see example above).
-7. Update a tweet that belongs to a user (ditto on their id's!).
+7. Update a post that belongs to a user (ditto on their id's!).

 **Questions**